 Dangers of Using a Vacuum During Delivery at a Maryland Hospital

 Vacuum-assisted delivery is a relatively common practice used by Maryland doctors when babies are distressed or present other issues, requiring fast delivery.
-That said, this practice can cause serious harm to a newborn child, especially when a doctor acts negligently.
+This practice can cause serious harm to a newborn child, especially when a doctor acts negligently.

 How Often Do Vacuum Deliveries in Maryland Cause Birth Injuries to Newborns?